 Please use the link below to to learn more about the NASSA Silhouette Training Program

 Starting a Silhouette Program

-NASSA’s charter is all about the promotion and expansion of silhouette throughout all of the NASSA Regions.
-One way NASSA can do this is by providing useful information on how to start or optimize a rifle silhouette program in gun clubs across North America.
+NASSA’s charter is all about the promotion and expansion of Rifle Silhouette throughout all of the NASSA Regions.
+One way NASSA can do this is by providing useful information on how to start or optimize a Rifle Silhouette program in gun clubs across North America.